agude/agude.github.io/_drafts/2021-05-24-data_science_job_spectrum.md

 [^unicorn]: In the **Unicorn Era** companies tried to hire people who spanned
-    the entire spectrum of data jobs from setting up the basic infrastructure, to building analyses on top of it, and shipping and owning models into production.
+    the entire spectrum of data jobs from setting up the basic infrastructure, to building analyses on top of it, to shipping and owning models into production.
 This full skill set was incredibly rare (hence, "unicorn"), but since there weren't a ton of data science jobs and the field was still ill defined, it worked OK.